RunestoneInteractive/thinkcspy/_sources/SimplePythonData/Exercises.rst

         ::

-            What is the temperature in Farenheit?
+            What is the temperature in Fahrenheit?
             >>> 32
-            32.0 degrees Farenheit is 0.0 degrees Celsius.
+            32.0 degrees Fahrenheit is 0.0 degrees Celsius.

         .. activecode:: ex_2_12